georgeerol/RoboticPerception/README.md

 But the colorful objects still appear bright in HSV
 ![RGB filling a color grid.JPG](./pr2_robot/misc/HSVColorSpaceInDark.JPG)

-We can darken the RGB image even further but the objects in the HSV image will remain bright.
+We can darken the RGB image even further, but the objects in the HSV image will remain bright.
 To use HSV, in [capture_features.py](/pr2_robot/scripts/capture_features.py) change the flag to `using_hsv=True` from `compute_color_histograms()`.